Call for Abstracts

 - Abstracts for oral presentation in Thematic Sessions (max.
 300 words + 5 keywords).
 Thematic sessions provide academic researchers a chance to present and discuss their latest scientific findings.
 Researchers from non-academic settings (NGOs, government, private sector) are also invited.

-- Abstracts for a practical example in one of the following Workshops (max.
-300 words): The purpose of the Workshops is to stimulate discussion and exchange between practitioners and scientists.
+- Abstracts for a practical example in a Workshop (max.
+300 words).
+The purpose of the Workshops is to stimulate discussion and exchange between practitioners and scientists.
 Practical examples in policy advocacy; scientific networking; leveraging spatial data; education for sustainable development, natural hazards and disaster risk reduction are expected.
 As a consequence, presentations in workshops should be short, focusing on practical insights from development projects, policy initiatives, or teaching practices.

 - Abstracts for a Poster presentation (max.
 200 words).
 Posters will be displayed in a prominent area.
 Poster presenters are expected to be present during two dedicated poster sessions.
 The size of posters should not exceed A0 format (84 cm x 119 cm); one-page handouts should be made available.
 Moreover, up to 3 posters may be invited for a 2-minute flash presentation in relevant Thematic Sessions or Workshops.
 A prize for the best poster will be awarded during the Forum’s closing session.